XCredits/sendzero/DEPLOY.md

     listen 80;
 }
 ```
 18) This will allow your `node` app to be accessed via the `nginx` server.
 Let's test it out now.
-Start up your `node.js` server in a new `tmux` window (remember to stop and kill any previous sessions) using the command `sudo node server.js`.
+Start up your `node.js` server in a new `tmux` window (remember to stop and kill any previous sessions) using the command `sudo node server.js` (if you're working with Compute Engine, run `sudo GOOGLE_CLOUD_PROJECT='example-prod' node server`).
 Do not override the port this time.
 With your node server running in the background, restart your `nginx` server so it uses the new configuration using `sudo systemctl restart nginx`.

 19) Congrats!
 You should now have your app showing up when you navigate to your website.
 Remeber to use tools like [pm2](http://pm2.keymetrics.io/) to manage your `node` instances.
 Also don't forget to `ng build --prod` everytime you delpoy.